MartinJeanne/expense-tracker-api/README.md

 -H 'Authorization: Bearer your_token_here' \
 http://localhost:3000/api/expenses
 ```
-The list of all availaible endpoints is available via the Swagger documentation in: `swagger.yml`.\
+The list of all available endpoints is retrievable via the Swagger documentation in: `swagger.yml`.\
-You can copy and past the value of this file in the [swagger website](https://editor.swagger.io/)
+You can copy and paste the value of this file in the [swagger website](https://editor.swagger.io/)